Its lures? Fresh seafood, picturesque seascapes and quaint fishing village charm.

 There's a coastal hiking path that leads to its tiny neighbor, Deungdaeseom Island (Lighthouse Island).

-Pro tip: Visit the ferry terminal the day before your trip to check the schedule as it changes daily due to weather conditions.
+Pro tip: Visit the ferry terminal the day before your trip to check the schedule as it changes daily because of weather conditions.

 7. Yi Sun-Sin Park